Rated4.8/5 | 1512 reviews

 For weekly or fortnightly rent, the threshold is 13 weeks' rent.
 Multiply your weekly rent by 13 to get the threshold.
 The same two-date rule applies: 13 weeks must be owed at notice date and hearing date.

-Our document generator creates Section 8 notices with Ground 8, 10, and 11 set out clearly drafted.
+Create a Section 8 notice with Ground 8, 10, and 11 set out clearly drafted.
 Includes a rent arrears schedule template and hearing preparation guide.

-Create Section 8 Notice ?What to do next
+Create Section 8 Notice ?Prefer us to prepare it with you?

 FAQs for landlords